-Now and then, someone mentions that a particular transit project did not reduce traffic congestion, as though that was evidence of failure.
+Now and then, someone mentions that a particular transit project did not reduce traffic congestion, as though that were evidence of failure.
 In fact, the relationship between transit and congestion is indirect.
-(In this post "congestion" means that volume/capacity ratio for motor vehicles on a roadway is high enough to substantially reduce average speeds.)
-In most cases, it's unwise to claim congestion reduction as a likely result of your proposed transit project.
+(In this post “congestion” means that volume/capacity ratio for motor vehicles on a roadway is high enough to substantially reduce average speeds.)
+In most cases, it’s unwise to claim congestion reduction as a likely result of your proposed transit project.

 Road widening, however, is also not a very good way to relieve congestion, except in the short term.
 In his 1992 book Stuck in Traffic Anthony Downs described the effect of widening an expressway in terms of a “triple convergence”: